Visbit’s 8K VR Player Delivers High-Quality Video To Vive Focus Headset

 Today, Visbit’s technology is ready for the masses, and the company rolled out an application on the Viveport platform for HTC’s standalone Vive Focus VR HMD.

 “We know immersive video is a very important content type on mobile-based VR platforms,” said Alvin Wang Graylin, HTC China President of VR.
-“Designed with 3K resolution and 75Hz refresh rate AMOLED screen, the Vive Focus standalone enables viewing of 8K resolution and is the perfect HMD for experiencing high-resolution VR videos.
-Visbit 8K VR Player smartly overcomes the limitation of mobile chip decoding and internet bandwidth and enables 8K premium quality VR videos be played on VIVE FOCUS.
+"Designed with 3K resolution and 75Hz refresh rate AMOLED screen, the Vive Focus standalone enables viewing of 8K resolution and is the perfect HMD for experiencing high-resolution VR videos.
+The Visbit 8K VR Player enables premium quality VR videos be played on VIVE FOCUS.
 We are glad to partner with Visbit to bring VIVE FOCUS users a significantly upgraded VR video experience.”

 Visbit’s 8K VR Player supports stereoscopic 360-degree video at up to 8K resolution with spatial audio.
 Visbit said that the video player can access streaming content over an active internet connection, or you can download videos in advance and play the content locally from the headset.
 The local playback feature, combined with the untethered Vive Focus headset, create a perfect platform for content creators to offer private demonstrations of their work.